 Christine Morin is a senior researcher at Inria.
 She received her engineering degree in Computer Science from the Institut National des Sciences Appliquées (INSA), of Rennes (France), in 1987 and Master and PhD degrees in Computer Science from the University of Rennes 1 in 1987 and 1990, respectively.
 In 1998, she got her “Habilitation à Diriger des Recherches” in Computer Science from the University of Rennes 1.

 Since July 2019, she has been Head of Science at Inria Rennes – Bretagne Atlantique.
-From February 2018 to August 2019, she was the director of the European and International Partnership Department at Inria.
+From February 2018 to August 2019, she was the director of the European and International Partnerships at Inria.
 From January 2010 to January 2018, she led the Myriads team working on the design and implementation of autonomous distributed systems at IRISA/Inria Rennes – Bretagne Atlantique.
 Since 2011 she has been an affiliate at the Lawrence Berkeley National Laboratory where she spent two years in the Data Science and Technology department in 2011-2013.

 Her research interests are in distributed clouds, autonomic computing, cloud security, distributed data management in IoT systems, and green computing.